 Our library uses the Library of Congress (LC) call number system to classify books and other materials according to subject area.
 For example, class L designates works on education generally, while subclass LA denotes works on the history of education, subclass LB is associated with works on the theory and practice of education, subclass LC includes works on "special aspects" of education (forms of education, social aspects of education, moral and religious education, etc.), and so on.

 The Library of Congress classification system is decimal-based, and understanding the correct shelving order by call number can be a challenge.
-You can find useful explanations of LC classification features and shelving rules at such websites as the University System of Georgia and the American Museum of Natural History.
+You can find useful explanations of LC classification features and shelving rules at such websites as the University of Georgia Online Library Learning Center's Library of Congress Classification System (LC) page and the Shelving/Filing Rules of LC Call numbers section of the American Museum of Natural History Library's Catalog Help page.